Allocation of Tips

 Tips

 Tips, service charges, cover charges and gratuities don’t count towards the National Minimum Wage (so, for example, tips should be paid on top of the minimum wage).
-There are currently no laws on tipping, but there is a voluntary code from the Government which you can read about on the Acas page here.
+There were no laws on tipping, until 1st October 2024, when belatedly, the Employment (Allocation of Tips) Act 2023 came into force.
+You can read more details in our new article here.

 One thought on “Guide to pay, wages, pay cuts, ‘unauthorised deductions’ and Tips”